The Story of MrJims.Pizza

 Godspeed Jim Hearn!

 I got together with my friend Bob Hudson who worked for me in Michigan.
 We formed a partnership for a new MrJims.Pizza in Texas.
-Bob's had gotten his dad's agreement to finance the store.
+Bob had gotten his dad's agreement to finance the store.

-I found a location, ordered the equipment to be shipped to the store, set up my wife in an apartment in Texas, and was finalizing the lease for the store.
+I found a location, ordered the equipment to be shipped to the store, set up my wife in an apartment in Texas and was finalizing the lease for the store.
 The most important detail was the leasehold improvements estimate.
-These are the tenants expenses to get the place from raw space to pizza place.
-This is for all the plumbing, internal decor, electrical, air conditioning and all the other similar things that you need in a pizza shop.
+These are the tenant's expenses to get the place from raw space to pizza place.
+This is for all the plumbing, internal decor, electrical, air conditioning and all the other things that you need in a pizza shop.
 The landlord normally pays a portion of these.
-The landlord thought my share would be $8000 which was doable with our budget.
+The landlord thought my share would be $8,000 which was doable with our budget.
 I was back working in the Michigan store waiting for final word on the exact estimates.
 The landlord called me in the middle of the supper hour rush to say my share would be over $30,000 and I should just bite the bullet and get on with it.
 There was no way to come up with that money.
-The deal to open my 2nd store had just fallen through, Sue was already living at our apartment in Texas and I was staying with friends.
+The deal to open my 2nd store had just fallen through, Sue was already living at our apartment in Texas, and I was staying with friends.

 I took a walk to be sad for a moment.

-After a few months I sold the store in Michigan and opened another in Garland, Texas.
-I would work during the day at the one store and in the night at the other.
+After a few months I sold the store in Michigan and opened another in Garland.
+I would work during the day at one store and in the night at the other.
 That store took a terribly long time to get going and lost money for quite a while.
 Bob and I opened another store in Richardson, Texas in 1979.
-That new store was not making money and our 1st store wasn't really making that much either so Bob sold out his share to me.
+That new store was not making money and our 1st store wasn't really making that much either, so Bob sold out his share to me.
 He went back to Michigan for a few years.
 Later he came back to Texas as my employee and eventually opened his own MrJims.Pizza franchise in Desoto, Texas and now owns the Duncanville store.

 The First Franchise

 In 1981 one of my manager's, Scott Hallman, got a windfall from his parents and decided to become the first MrJims.Pizza franchisee.
-We worked out a deal where I was paid no up front money and no money for the first 6 months of his business.
-I remember when I was helping him pour concrete for the plumbing for free; that I was hoping he would do very well indeed.
+We worked out a deal where I was paid no up front money and no money for the first six months of his business.
+I remember, when I was helping him pour concrete for the plumbing for free, that I was hoping he would do very well indeed.
 He opened in Mesquite, Texas in 1981 and did do very well.
 Better than I had ever done.
 He found a partner and opened another store on the east side of Plano, Texas.

 The Great Debacle

 I had not paid my taxes that I withheld from my employees and owed the IRS ($111,000).
 In Feb.
 '88 an IRS agent, Melvin, came in to my office to collect the taxes.
 He was asking the value of the books on the shelves and what my home was worth.
 The IRS can force you to sell all your assets to satisfy tax liens.
 I remember coming home from work that day to talk to Sue.
-She had quit teaching to raise our daughter and was not in any way involved in the day to day operation of the business.
+She had quit teaching to raise our daughter and was not in any way involved in the day-to-day operation of the business.
 I told her the situation and that the IRS could take our house.
-Rather than tearing into me with, "how could you do this to our family you stupid pig!"
-She only asked if she needed to go back to work.
+Rather than tearing into me with, "how could you do this to our family you stupid pig!" she only asked if she needed to go back to work.
 In view of the fact that the IRS was going to put us on a budget and all extra money would go only to taxes I thought, what's the point of paying them off earlier if it takes Sue out of the home?
 She was raising our children.
 She didn't go back to work.

 I hired a new attorney and he worked with the IRS collection agent.
-We worked out a budget and I had to pay a payment to the IRS of $1000 every week on Monday.
-Then after a few weeks it was decided that was not enough and the payment was boosted to $1960 every Monday.
+We worked out a budget and I had to pay a payment to the IRS of $1,000 every week on Monday.
+Then after a few weeks it was decided that was not enough and the payment was boosted to $1,960 every Monday.
 We had to deliver the check in person to the IRS office.
 One week we didn't get it in till Tuesday and the agent gave me what he called a "courtesy call" to advise me that if I was ever late again he'd come in and take care of business.

 This put the IRS ahead of all my other creditors.
 So I ended up not paying my credit cards and lots of business debt.
 I sold or closed all the company stores and began to rebuild.